kopeyy/4Chan-XP/README.md

 # 4Chan-XP
-4Chan XP is an extension that helps you switch proxies with ease for more shitposting
+4Chan XP is an extension that helps you switch proxies with ease on 4chan

 ![](https://files.catbox.moe/hnnw8v.png)